YishayZolberg/nginx-docker-flask/README.md

 Flask Server with Nginx and Docker Compose

 update 1.26.23
- just add Terraform for build all you need to run this Docker compose. you can enter your access key etc. and run with terraform apply command. enjoy!
+ Just add Terraform for build all you need to run this Docker compose.
+ You can enter your access key etc. and run with terraform apply command.
+ Thr entrypoint to the app is http://<public-ip>/hello enjoy!

 This project sets up a Flask web server behind an Nginx reverse proxy using Docker Compose.